Vaishnavigowda55/Infrastructure_setup_Using_Terraform/README.md

-# Terraform
-##  "Automating AWS VPC and EC2 Instance Setup Using Terraform"
+#  "Automating AWS VPC and EC2 Instance Setup Using Terraform"